kissofjudase23/Doc-DSA/coding_interview.md

          * Python
           ```python
           def isOneEditDistance(self, s: str, t: str) -> bool:
-            """
-            case1: Insert a character into s to get t
-            case2: Delete a character from s to get t
-            case3: Replace a character of s to get t
-            """
             diff = len(s) - len(t)
             if abs(diff) >= 2:
                 return False

-            # find the short and long strings
-            # case2 can be merged to case1
             same_len = False
             if diff < 0:
                 short, long = s, t